-The performance of long-term fixed rate borrowing for 2011-12 is also measured by comparing the all-in borrowing cost against the statistical distribution of benchmark interest rates observed during the year, with the objective being to attain a low percentile rank.
-Regular long-term fixed rate borrowing achieved a 53 percentile rank, within the target range of 45-55.
-Strategic foreign borrowing, which consists of large debt issues swapped to Canadian dollars, achieved a 66 percentile rank, within the target range of 50-75 percentile established for that program.
+The performance of long-term fixed rate borrowing for 2012-13 is measured by comparing the all-in borrowing cost against the statistical distribution of benchmark interest rates observed during the year, with the objective being to attain a low percentile rank.
+Regular long-term fixed rate borrowing achieved a 45 percentile rank, within the target range of 45-55.
+Strategic foreign borrowings, which are large debt issues swapped to Canadian dollars, achieved a 71 percentile rank, within the target range of 50-75 percentile established for that program.

-The debt management program's performance is evaluated based on a comparison of program savings to a risk-based performance target, with \$9 million in gains or more deemed to be first quartile.
-In 2011-12, the debt management program experienced a loss of \$1 million.
+The debt management program's performance is evaluated based on a comparison of program savings to a risk-based performance target with \$9 million in gains or more deemed to be first quartile.
+In 2012-13, the debt management program experienced a gain of \$1 million, equivalent to a second quartile performance.

 The performance of liquid reserve investments (money market program) is measured relative to the returns of a custom benchmark with a term of 45 days.
 The target is ± 2 basis points versus the benchmark.
-The program returned 11 basis points more than the 45-day benchmark.
-Actual liquid reserve investment performance was \$24 million better than the benchmark for 2011-12.
+The program returned 7 basis points more than the 45-day benchmark.
+Actual liquid reserve investment performance was \$16 million better than the benchmark for 2012-13.